 Deliberations of the Working Group

-The Protection of IGO and INGO Identifiers in All gTLDs Working Group started its deliberations on [date] where it was decided to continue the work primarily through weekly conference calls, in addition to e-mail exchanges.
+The Protection of IGO, INGO, IOC and RCRC Identifiers in All gTLDs Working Group started its deliberations on [date] where it was decided to continue the work primarily through weekly conference calls, in addition to e-mail exchanges.

 Section 5 provides an overview of the deliberations of the Working Group conducted both by conference call as well as e-mail threads.